-I am a graduate teaching assistant in the UG modules ‘Introduction to Phonetics & Phonology’ and ‘Understanding English Grammar’ at the Department of Language and Linguistics.
-I teach Spanish in the Department, and I also assist the Department of Education in the teaching of English and academic writing for MA students via the Centre for English Language Teaching.
+I am graduate teaching assistant in the UG modules ‘Introduction to Phonetics & Phonology’ and ‘Understanding English Grammar’ at the Department of Language and Linguistics.
+I have taught Spanish in the Department, and I have also assisted the Department of Education in the teaching of English and academic writing for MA students via the Centre for English Language Teaching.
 I am also currently completing the York Learning and Teaching Award (YLTA) programme leading to the qualification of Associate Fellow of the Higher Education Academy in the UK.

 I started my academic career originally as an EFL teacher and teacher educator.
 Before starting my PhD in the UK, I lectured in Applied Phonetics for over a decade and briefly also in Discourse Analysis at different undergraduate and graduate programmes in Buenos Aires, Argentina (ISP Joaquín V González, ENSLV Sofía B de Spangenberg, Profesorado del Consudec, Universidad de Belgrano, Universidad Nacional de San Martín), training EFL teachers and translators, pre- and in-service.